14-inch/50-caliber gun: History

+Proposed Mark B

 A newer version of the 14"/50 caliber gun, Mark B, was designed in 1937.
-It was the original gun intended for use on the s.
-Although it was simpler and lighter than the older versions, the Mark B was the most powerful 14 inch weapon ever designed by the United States.
-However, the prototype of this gun was not completed because the 14 inch treaty limit was rescinded in 1937 which allowed the new battleships to be armed with 16 inch guns.
+It was the original gun intended for use on the North Carolina-class battleships, in three quadruple turrets.
+The Mark B was the most powerful 14 inch weapon ever designed by the United States, being simpler and lighter than the older versions.
+However, the prototype of this gun was not completed because the 14 inch treaty limit was rescinded in 1937 which allowed the new battleships, despite being already under construction, to be modified in order to carry 16 inch/45-caliber Mark 6 guns.

 Naval action

 The 14"/50 caliber gun was installed on five battleships: New Mexico, Mississippi, Idaho, Tennessee, and California.
 Although both Tennessee and California were damaged during the attack on Pearl Harbor, both of these ships' guns, along with the other three, were used in the Second World War in shore bombardment duty.
 Mississippi, Tennessee, and California all participated in the last line battle to date: the Battle of Surigao Strait.
 As shore bombardment platforms, these five battleships participated in all phases of the war, such as the Aleutian Islands Campaign (Idaho, Tennessee), the Battle of Kwajalein (New Mexico, Mississippi, Idaho, Tennessee), and the Battle of Guam (New Mexico, Idaho, Tennessee, California).